-(a) CECONY and its subsidiaries:
+(a) CECONY and its subsidiaries

-CECONY, a New York corporation, provides franchised retail electric service to over 3 million customers and gas to over one million customers in New York City and Westchester County.
-It has a service area of about 660 square miles.
+CECONY, a New York corporation incorporated in 1884, provides franchised retail electric service to over 3 million customers and gas to over one million customers in New York City and Westchester County.
+It has a service area of about 660 square miles and approximately 2,148 mw of generating assets, including the 1,000 Mw the Indian Point 2 nuclear generating facility (CEI's unregulated subsidiaries own approximately 608 Mw of additional generating assets).
+At December 31, 1999, CECONY's transmission system had approximately 430 miles of overhead circuits operating at 138, 230, 345 and 500 kilovolts and approximately 380 miles of underground circuits operating at 138 and 345 kilovolts.
+The company's transmission facilities are located in New York City and Westchester, Orange, Rockland, Putnam and Dutchess counties in New York State.
+At December 31, 1999, CECONY's distribution system had approximately 32,500 miles of overhead distribution lines and approximately 88,200 miles of underground distribution lines.
+Natural gas is delivered by pipeline to Con Edison of New York at various points in its service territory and is distributed to customers by the company through approximately 4,200 miles of mains and 366,000 service lines.
+At December 1999, CECONY had 13,025 employees.
 CECONY also supplies steam service to customers in parts of Manhattan.
-CECONY is regulated by the New York Public Service Commission ("NYPSC") and has two wholly-owned subsidiaries: Davids Island Development Corporation ("Davids Island") and D.C.K.
-Management Corporation ("DCK").
-Both companies are New York corporations.
+CECONY is regulated by the New York Public Service Commission ("NYPSC") as well as the FERC and the NRC.
+CECONY has three wholly-owned subsidiaries: Davids Island Development Corporation ("Davids Island") and D.C.K.
+Management Corporation ("DCK") both New York corporations and Steam House Leasing LLC, a Delaware company ("Steam House").
 Davids Island owns real property acquired as a possible site for an electric generating plant in Dutchess and Columbia Counties in New York State and is in the process of disposing of the property.
 DCK owns real property in New York City.
+Steam House leases a steam generating plant that produces steam for CECONY's steam distribution business.